 The 2016 Regulations were amended by The Railways (Access, Management and Licensing of Railway Undertakings) (Amendments etc.) (EU Exit) Regulations 2019 (SI 2019/518) and by The Railways (Safety, Access, Management and Interoperability) (Miscellaneous Amendments and Transitional Provision (EU Exit) Regulations 2019 (SI 2019/1310).
 Regulation 13 of the 2016 Regulations sets out the requirements in relation to developing and publishing a Network Statement.

-Additional requirements relating to conditions for rail infrastructure capacity are set out in (GB) Regulation 2015/10 (as amended), procedures and criteria regarding framework agreements for the allocation of capacity are set out in (GB) Regulation 2016/545 (as amended) and provisions relating to the calculation of the cost that is directly incurred as a result of operating a train service are set out in Regulation 2015/909.
+provisions relating to the calculation of the cost that is directly incurred as a result of operating a train service are set out in Regulation 2015/909.